 public verification key file and a

 secret (private) key file.
-The public key file is typically represented as
+The public key file is commonly referred to as

-keyname.vkey, whereas the private key file is typically represented as
+keyname.vkey, whereas the private key file is referred to as

 keyname.skey.
-The private key file is used to sign transactions, is considered extremely sensitive and should be properly secured and protected.
-This means limiting third-party exposure to your private keys under all circumstances.
-The most effective way to mitigate private key exposure is to ensure the relevant private key is never stored on any internet-connected machine (hot node) for any amount of time.
-Please note key pair filenames are entirely arbitrary and named as desired.
+The private key file, which is used to sign transactions, is extremely sensitive and should be adequately safeguarded.
+Under all circumstances, this entails limiting third-party access to your private keys.
+The most effective technique to prevent private key exposure is to guarantee that the necessary private key is never held for any length of time on any internet-connected machine (hot node).
+Please note that key pair filenames are completely random and can be named whatever you want.

 Use extreme caution to avoid losing or overwriting secret (private) keys.

-Cardano wallet addresses currently entail only two components - a payment address and a counterpart staking address.
-A payment address (and associated key pairs) are used to hold, to receive, and to send funds.
-A stake address (and associated keys) is used to store and withdraw rewards, to specify stake pool owner and rewards accounts, and to also specify target stake pool delegation for the wallet.
+Currently, Cardano wallet addresses only have two parts: a payment address and a counterpart staking address.
+A payment address (together with its associated key pairs) is used to store, receive, and send money.
+A stake address (and related keys) is used to store and withdraw rewards, as well as to define the stake pool owner and rewards accounts, as well as the wallet's target stake pool delegation.

-payment.vkey - payment address public verification key file (not sensitive; may be shared publicly).
+payment.vkey is the public verification key file for the payment address (not sensitive; may be shared publicly).

-payment.skey - payment address secret (private) signing key file and is highly sensitive.
-The private signing key file provides access to funds held within the corresponding payment address and should be guarded at all costs.
+payment.skey is a highly sensitive payment address secret (private) signing key file.
+The private signing key file gives you access to monies in your payment address and should be kept safe at all times.